-Meteoceanics chair Prof. Dr. Rui Perdigão has launched an international program on the Mathematical Physics and Predictability of Complex Coevolutionary Systems, with reference MR-220617.
+We have launched an international program on the Mathematical Physics and Predictability of Complex Coevolutionary Systems, with Flagship reference MR-220617.
 Among other initiatives ranging from theoretical research and development to knowledge transfer and service, it funds our Doctoral School on Complexity.
-The program first ran for a first round of five years beginning in 2014, and was later awarded a renewal in 2019 for another round of five years.

 Fundamentally, the program entails the theoretical establishment of novel fundamental principles and general governing laws for complex systems, including the far from equilibrium coevolutionary dynamics where the ergodic assumptions of classical dynamical system theories do not work.

 The theory provides fundamental physical understanding and dynamic predictability in non-standard systems where there are no established invariants of motion, no attractors, no definite phase space, and no scale separability (i.e. where the classical scale interaction paradigms are not possible, and the predictability of both deterministic and stochastic formulations collapse).

 A series of projects are set within this program, from fundamental mathematical physics to applications including complex system modelling, big data analytics, robust assessment of environmental conditions in fast-changing theatres of operation, dynamic risk assessment and decision support under trans-critical climate change.